mila-iqia/cookiecutter-pyml/{{cookiecutter.project_slug}}/README.md

     git remote add origin git@github.com:{{ cookiecutter.github_username }}/{{ cookiecutter.project_slug }}.git
     git push -u origin master

-### Install the dependencies:
-(remember to activate the virtual env if you want to use one) Add new dependencies (if needed) to setup.py.

-    pip install -e .
-{%- if cookiecutter.dl_framework in ['tensorflow_cpu', 'tensorflow_gpu'] %}

-Note: if running tensorflow, you may need:

-    pip install -U setuptools
-{%- endif %}

 ### Add Travis
-Follow the instructions here: https://docs.travis-ci.com/user/tutorial/ Note that the `.travis.yml` file is already in your repository (so, no need to create it).
+A travis configuration file (`.travis.yml`) is already in your repository (so, no need to create it).
+This will run `flake8` and run the tests under `tests`.

-After giving permission to travis to access you repository, you should be able to trigger a build (top-right - search for `More Options` => `Trigger Build`.
+To enable it server-side, just go to https://travis-ci.com/account/repositories and click ` Manage repositories on GitHub`.
+Give the permission to run on the git repository you just created.

 ### Add Codecov
 Go to https://codecov.io/ and enable codecov for your repository.